Inspection Findings - Overview

 Further information including record templates is provided in the Inspectors' Advice on Medication Error Management which may be useful when reviewing your error management processes.

+From January to June 2024, 103 Falsified Medicines Directive (FMD) themed inspections.
 As part of our ongoing commitment to transparency and supporting pharmacies to maintain regulatory compliance, here we provide an overview of the findings from our FMD themed inspection visits from January to June 2024.

 Introduction